bitcoin-api/bitcoin-api-full-stack/README.md

 fee to pay = (base fee + holy fee)
 ```

-It's recommended that you contribute some of the fee towards the environment, please!🌲🌳🌄
+It's recommended that you contribute some of the fee you collect towards the environment, please!🌲🌳🌄
 😇

 <br>